-The ABB i-bus® group-orientated DALI Gateway DG/S 1.16.1 provides the option of individually addressing 64 DALI devices on a DALI output and making them available via 16 lighting groups on the KNX.
+The KNX-Bus group-oriented DALI-Gateway KNX provides the option of individually addressing 64 DALI devices on a DALI output and making them available via 16 lighting groups on the KNX.
 The advantage of this concept is that at any time the 64 DALI devices can be assigned individually and without a change to the installation to one lighting group, or if necessary to several lighting groups.
 As a result, maximum flexibility is retained until final acceptance or when a change is required later to the room usage.
 At the same time, the programming effort in ETS is considerably reduced by the assignment of 64 individual devices into 16 lighting groups.
-In comparison to DG/S 1.1 the programming effort is reduced by a factor of 4.
-However, it must be considered that only 16 lighting groups can be controlled with DG/S 1.16.1 using the KNX.
-With DG/S 1.1 a theoretical maximum of 254 lighting groups is possible.
-This number is only limited by the maximum group assignment in the ETS.
+However, it must be considered that only 16 lighting groups can be controlled with the gateway using the KNX.

-For every lighting group, the DG/S can send the status of the group on the KNX.
-Independently of this fact, with DG/S 1.16.1 it is also possible to read the fault status of every DALI device individually via the KNX.
+For every lighting group, the Gateway can send the status of the group on the KNX.
+Independently of this fact, with the gateway it is also possible to read the fault status of every DALI device individually via the KNX.
 Coded telegrams are available for this purpose.

-All DALI devices are addressed during an initialising phase automatically undertaken by the DG/S. The assignment to a lighting group that can be controlled and read via the KNX is undertaken with an ETS independent DGS Software Tool, which for example, a facility manger without ETS knowledge and ETS license can operate.
+All DALI devices are addressed during an initialising phase automatically undertaken by the Gateway.
+The assignment to a lighting group that can be controlled and read via the KNX is undertaken with an ETS independent Software Tool, which for example, a facility manger without ETS knowledge and ETS license can operate.
 The DALI address can also be modified with this tool if necessary.

 It is possible to assign up to 64 DALI devices to a lighting group which can be commonly controlled without delay by a KNX telegram.
-The DG/S 1.16.1 is predestined for controlling large lighting groups as a result.
+The Gateway is predestined for controlling large lighting groups as a result.

-Based on these features, the DG/S can be used primarily for control of lighting arrays in offices, workshops or warehouses, in which many lamps can be controlled simultaneously in a group.
+Based on these features, the Gateway can be used primarily for control of lighting arrays in offices, workshops or warehouses, in which many lamps can be controlled simultaneously in a group.

-The following diagram illustrates the function of the group-orientated DG/S 1.16.1.
+The following diagram illustrates the function of the group-oriented Gateway.